canonical/cos-proxy-operator/README.md

 repository by cloning and running `make`. `docker` is a build dependency, since `nrpe_exporter` (and `nrpe` itself) use older SSL ciphers, and a connection cannot be negotiated in pure Go.

 NRPE targets may appear on multiple relations.
-To capture all jobs, `lma-proxy` should be related to **BOTH** an existing reactive NRPE subordinate charm, as well as the application which that charm is subordinated to, as the `monitors` interface may appear on either, with the principal charm providing "host-level" checks, and the subordinate `nrpe` providing application-level ones.
+To capture all jobs, `cos-proxy` should be related to **BOTH** an existing reactive NRPE subordinate charm, as well as the application which that charm is subordinated to, as the `monitors` interface may appear on either, with the principal charm providing "host-level" checks, and the subordinate `nrpe` providing application-level ones.